ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : string = "thrfrisatsun"
 ```

 Labelled parameters can have default values.
 This allows calling the function without specifying some arguments.
-Optional parameters when a function has many parameters or parameters which define some non nominal behaviour.
+Optional parameters are useful when a function has many parameters or parameters which often don't need to be specified.
 Optional parameters are defined using a question mark `?` and passed using a tilde `~`.
 Labelled parameters are detailed in the [Labelled Arguments](/docs/labels) tutorial.

 There are two alternative ways to apply functions.